marcosoft47/freenect-python/README.md

     freenect.LED_BLINK_RED_YELLOW

+## Without runloop()

+The following functions doesn't need the runloop.
+It's handy if you only need the video and depth.

 ### _freenect.sync\_get\_video()_
 **returns: numpy.ndarray video, int timestamp**

 Returns the BGR video as a 480x640x3 numpy array and the timestamp.
 Please note that it returns the video as a BGR video, instead of RGB.
-You can use cv2.cvtcolor(video, cv2.BGR2RGB) Do not use with _freenect.runloop()_!
+You can use cv2.cvtcolor(video, cv2.BGR2RGB).

 ### _freenect.sync\_get\_depth()_
 **return: numpy.ndarray video, int timestamp**

 Returns the depth map as a 480x640 numpy array and the timestamp.
-Do not use with _freenect.runloop()_!

 # Troubleshooting
 ## Fixnect